Aliens (film): Filming

 Aliens was filmed almost entirely at Pinewood Studios in England (pictured in 2015).

 Principal photography began in September 1985, on a 75-day schedule, and an $18.5 million budget, (Note: Aliens 1986 budget of $18.5 million is equivalent to $ in .) not including film prints and marketing.
 Filming took place mainly at Pinewood Studios in Buckinghamshire near London, because of its large sets and the lower cost of filming in England.
 (Note: Attributed to multiple references:) Filming was difficult as Cameron, a Canadian, had little familiarity with British film-industry traditions such as tea breaks, which interrupted production for up to an hour each weekday, and was frustrated at losing hours of filming every week.
 In his book The Making of Aliens, J. W. Rinzler described Cameron as aggressive and certain of what he wanted, which irked the crew.
 The situation was exacerbated by Cameron's hands-on approach, often modifying setups such as lighting himself to fit his vision without involving the unionized crew.

 The crew was dismissive of Cameron, thinking he had not done enough to earn such a prominent position, and that Hurd had her job only because she was his partner.
+Cameron has also said that he was mistaken for American by the British crew, and that it affected how they initially viewed him: "All they could see was some punk, this Yank – they thought of me as a Yank, even though I'm Canadian."

 Cinematographer Dick Bush insisted on lighting the alien hive brightly (counter to Cameron's request), and was eventually replaced with Adrian Biddle.
 First assistant director Derek Cracknell also ignored Cameron's requests.
 Gale described the situation: "[Cameron] would ask him to set up a shot one way and [Cracknell] would say, 'Oh no no no, I know what you want,' ...
 Then he'd do it wrong and the whole set would have to be broken down."
 The situation deteriorated until Cameron and Hurd fired Cracknell and the Pinewood crew walked out in the middle of the day.